 AGAINST THE GRAIN By Garth Hewitt

-Garth Hewitt’s book “Against The Grain” is subtitled, “Choices On A Journey With Justice” and it is on sale as a book, but do not believe that it is just another book.
+Garth Hewitt’s book “Against The Grain” is subtitled, “Choices On A Journey With Justice” and it is on sale as a book, but do not believe for even a moment that it is just another book among the many books that you could buy.
 It is so much, much more than just another book.
 It is the story of Garth Hewitt; a singer, a songwriter, a priest, an author, an activist and it is in his own words – no ghost-writing here.

 The cover says that it is “A mixture of stories, theology, wisdom, music, humour – all building together to say something really important…but gently.”
 It is certainly all of that, but it is a lot more as well.

 Printed on high quality paper as befits such an almanac, it is A4 size and heavy – oozing quality from the moment that you pick it up.
 The preface begins with the words of one of Garth’s songs, and the book features many such songs as Garth tells not just his story, but also the story of those people whose lives have intersected with Garth over the years.

 The book’s prose begins with a story from Garth’s life, and there are a huge number of stories in the book.
 Indeed, after reading the book, I felt that I knew Garth personally (though I have only met him once!).

 The Preface sets the scene for what follows, as Garth recounts how the book – and its title – came into being.
 Garth also tells of the questions that underpin the book alongside The Five Marks Of Mission.
 The preface also contains the lyrics of the title song as well as Garth’s thanks to those who worked with him on the book.

 Chapter One tells of Garth appearing on a panel about racism, it tells of Stephen Lawrence, and it tells of Damien Hirst’s café; as Garth gives us something for the soul.